zanymuzik/notes/MIT - Lec 6 - Raft (1).md

   - e.g. successive majorities for Raft leader election must overlap
   - and the intersection can convey information about previous decisions

-Two partition-tolerant replication schemes were invented around 1990, Paxos and View-Stamped Replication in the last 15 years this technology has seen a lot of real-world use the Raft paper is a good introduction to modern techniques
+### Two partition-tolerant replication schemes
+- invented around 1990,
+- Paxos and View-Stamped Replication
+- in the last 15 years this technology has seen a lot of real-world use
+- the Raft paper is a good introduction to modern techniques

-*** topic: Raft overview
+## Raft overview

-state machine replication with Raft -- Lab 3 as example:
+### state machine replication with Raft
   [diagram: clients, 3 replicas, k/v layer + state, raft layer + logs]
   Raft is a library included in each replica